 Will a free VPN slow down my Edge browsing?

 Usually yes, because free servers are more crowded and have limited bandwidth.
 You can mitigate by choosing servers closer to your location and avoiding peak hours.
-Expressvpn contact: how to reach ExpressVPN support via 24/7 live chat, email, and self-service resources
+Free browser vpn edge guide for 2026: how to use, performance, safety tips, and top alternatives

 Can I stream videos with a free VPN on Edge?